FlowFuse/website/src/blog/2024/03/node-red-vpn-flowfuse.md

 ---
-title: Installing and operating Node-RED with a VPN
+title: Installing and operating Node-RED behind a firewall
-subtitle: FlowFuse was built to empower Node-RED to run everywhere, also in a VPN
+subtitle: FlowFuse was built to empower Node-RED to run everywhere, also behind a firewall
-description: FlowFuse was built to empower Node-RED to run everywhere, also in a VPN
+description: FlowFuse was built to empower Node-RED to run everywhere, also behind a firewall
 date: 2024-03-06
 authors: ["zeger-jan-van-de-weg"]
 image: # /blog/2024/03/images/node-red-vpn.png